 What is the Difference Between CF=1, ATM, and ALT?

 PurpleAir devices use Plantower laser counters to estimate the number of particles that pass through them.
 They also make estimations regarding the size of these particles, allowing us to find the volume that these particles occupy in any given space.
-However, the calculation of mass (which is the standard global measurement for particulate matter) requires volume and density.
+However, the calculation of mass concentration (which is the standard global measurement for particulate matter) requires values for both volume and density.
 This is where _cf_1, _atm, and _alt are utilized.

 CF=1 and ATM